DiptoChakrabarty/flask-online-store/README.md

 * Users - which contains details about the users
 * Store - which contains details about the store
-* Items - which conatins deatisl about the items
+* Items - which contains details about the items
 * Order - which is for ordering stuff

 ### DataBase Architecture